madeindra/signal-setup-guide/README.md

 Q: Can I remove Google Mobile Service (GMS) from Signal?

 A: Yes!
 A Signal user named "tx-hw" did it on their <a href="https://github.com/tw-hx/Signal-Android/tree/4.60.5.0-FOSS">Github Fork of Signal-Android</a>.
 You can read more about it on their <a href="https://community.signalusers.org/t/ive-removed-gms-from-the-signal-website-build-its-now-completely-open-source/14382">Signal Community Post</a>

-## To-Dos

-* CDS Server: Find server with Intel SGX to try to setup custom CDS Server.
-* Load Test: I want to see the performance of the custom server under stress, will update later.

 ## Contributor
 This guide has been written by the help of the developers from community.